What is Algae? Types, Classification, Examples & Characteristics

 Red Algae (Rhodophyta)

-Red algae are predominantly marine and are known for their red or purplish color, which comes from the pigments phycoerythrin and phycocyanin.
+Red algae are predominantly marine and are known for their red or purplish colour, which comes from the pigments phycoerythrin and phycocyanin.
 These pigments allow red algae to photosynthesize in deeper waters where light penetration is minimal.

 Red algae are essential for marine ecosystems and are often used in food products like nori (used in sushi) and agar, a gelatinous substance used in laboratories and food production.
 Their unique pigments and compounds also have potential applications in medicine and biotechnology.